momatstudio/momatstudio/README.md

 - 👋 Hi, I’m Mohau Matthews
-- 👀 I’m interested in java
+- 👀 I’m interested in javascript
-- 🌱 I’m currently learning reactjs
+- 🌱 I’m currently learning react native native
-- 💞️ I’m looking to collaborate on any java, react, and react native projects
+- 💞️ I’m looking to collaborate on java, kotlin, react, and react native projects
 - 📫 Contact on me on twitter at @matthewmodika

 <!---